Skip to content

 Grid Layout

-render_grid_layout_svg(items: List[LayoutItem], executor: Executor, variables: VariableValues, available_width: float, available_height: float, columns: int, gap: float, background: Optional[str] = None, theme: Optional[str] = None) -> str
+render_grid_layout(items: list[LayoutItem], executor: Executor, variables: VariableValues, available_width: float, available_height: float, columns: int, gap: float, background: str | None = None, theme: str | None = None) -> LayoutResult

-Render items in positioned grid as SVG.
+Render items in positioned grid.

 Grid items have explicit x, y positions and width, height spans.
 Each item's dimensions are calculated based on the grid columns/rows.